Tea with Mussolini: Plot

 The Piazza Cisterna in San Gimignano, where many of the film's scenes were shot.

-As the war progresses, Jewish oppression increases and the Jewish Elsa – protected somewhat by her citizenship and wealth – gets a group of Italian Jews fake passports, enlisting Luca – who is enamored of her – to deliver them.
-However he becomes jealous when seeing she's involved with Italian lawyer Vittorio.

 When the U.S. enters the war in 1941, Elsa and Georgie are interned with the British women.
-Elsa has been tricked by Vittorio, who embezzles her art collection and money, and who plans to deliver her to the German Gestapo in a phony escape to Switzerland.
-Luca knows but tells no one out of jealous spite.
-Mary learns of it from Elsa's art dealer and scolds him.

-Luca's attitude changes and he gives his trust fund money to the Italian resistance movement, which Wilfred has joined.
-Elsa refuses to believe Vittorio's betrayal until Lady Hester who had just been scolded by Mary who had finally had enough of Hester's praise for Mussolini and also told her what Elsa has done for all of them, so Hester repents and offers gratitude and help.
-Elsa's escape plan is hatched by Mary, Luca and Wilfred.
-Before leaving, she tells Luca she supported his young mother to go through with her pregnancy, so he could be there for her.
+Vittorio is revealed as a con artist who embezzled Elsa's art collection and money, and plans to deliver her to the Gestapo in a phony escape to Switzerland.
+Luca knows and tells no one out of jealous spite, but has a change of heart and gives his trust fund money to the Italian resistance movement which Wilfred has joined.
+Elsa is unconvinced of Vittorio's betrayal.
+Lady Hester's praise of Mussolini earns her a rebuke from Mary which convinces her to assist Luca and Wilfrid in helping Elsa escape.
+Elsa reveals she supported Luca's mother with her pregnancy, so he could be there for her.

-In July 1944, as the British Army advances toward San Gimignano, Arabella defends her frescoes from demolition by German troops, heroically joined in the line of fire by Georgie and the English women, including Lady Hester.
-They are saved when the Germans retreat, leaving the women and the towers untouched.

-The city rejoices as the Scots Guards arrive, with Luca now serving as their Italian interpreter.
-The major has orders to evacuate the Scorpioni but Lady Hester refuses, resolved that they will resume their former lives in Italy.
+In July 1944, Arabella defends her frescoes from demolition by retreating German troops, joined by Georgie, Lady Hester and the English women.
+San Gimignano rejoices as the Scots Guards arrive to liberate the city.
+The British have orders to evacuate the Scorpioni but Lady Hester refuses, resolved to resume their former lives in Italy.
 Mary is delighted to see that Luca – now in British uniform – has become the "English gentleman" his father wished him to be.

 Closing texts explain the mostly happy fates of the characters, concluding with the remark that Luca has become an artist and helped with the making of the film.